jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 26, 2010.md

 detoxification.
 Good, if you’ve got enough fat in your intestines, in your nerves.
 Eat butter, cheese and honey.

-q: Unclear [Need to add anything to water]
+Q: Unclear [Need to add anything to water]

 A: If you’ve got well water or spring water you don’t have to put anything in it.
 Hot springs have minerals but that’s OK because they don’t have